naher94/rehanbutt.com/_projects/watson.markdown

 <div class="image-container"><img src="../img/watson/hero.png" alt="WatsON Hero Shot"/></div>

-{% capture bts-title %} Behind the Scenes {% endcapture %}
-{% capture bts-description %} Fun fact: I took the photo featured on the left of Nick Cave's Soundsuits.
+{% include behind-the-scenes.html title="Behind the Scenes" description="Fun fact: I took the photo featured on the left of Nick Cave's Soundsuits.
 Really enjoy the crisp mask in contrast to the motion blur from the surrounding hair.
-Probably my favorite photo from this photo shoot.{% endcapture %}
+Probably my favorite photo from this photo shoot." %}
-{% include behind-the-scenes.html %}

 The wats:ON?
 Festival is a Carnegie Mellon staple, bringing an eclectic range of nationally and internationally renowned artists and their works to campus, providing a forum for interaction and collaboration between students and faculty from diverse fields within the campus community and beyond.